steinbrecher/bosonic/README.rst

 Neural Networks [1] and contains specialized functionality for their simulation and optimization.

+Key focuses of this library were two-fold:
+1. Speed: Key functionality is written in optimized Cython with support for OpenMP threading
+2. Pervasive autograd support: We rely heavily on the use of the Autograd [1] library for gradient computation and efficient optimization of system parameters.
+Wherever optimized forward-pass functions are written in Cython, there should be explicit support for autograd coded as well.
+This is not currently universally true, but there is support for all major functions.

 Key Functionality
 =================
 The core motivation for this package was the rapid computation of the